Most physical therapy practice owners think about marketing from their own perspective: “What can I do to get more patients?“.

 Your location needs to be mentioned naturally throughout your site, not just in the footer.
 Page titles, headings, and the first paragraph of key pages should include your city naturally.

-Step 2: The Scan, How Patients Evaluate Search Results
+Step 2: How Patients Scan Physical Therapy Search Results and Decide Who to Click

 When a patient searches for a physiotherapist, they don’t read every result carefully, they scan.
 In about ten seconds they decide which one or two results are worth clicking.
 Understanding what they’re looking at in those ten seconds tells you exactly what to prioritise.